avmolaei/AV-GMK-MKI/README.md

 FW: only the left PCA is functional now.
 No RGB modes besides a default rainbow.
 Also fix the same shit as the AV-RK MK2

+Add LED modes:

+One mode should be off, duh.
+(5)

+One mode should be green lighting (3)

+One mode should be a lighting per zone (e.g one color for Fn keys, one color for alphanumeric, etc.).
+This is the default lighting mode upon power up (1 )

+One mode should be the rainbow wave.
+(2)

+One function should allow brightnes control (+ -)

+One mode should be white.
+(4)